ejwillemse/BAN313/chapter3.md

 To use the distribution, $X \sim \text{Poisson}(\lambda)$, we first need to estimate its key parameter, namely the expected number of customers that arrive per minute, $\lambda$.
 Thereafter we will empirically calculate the probability of the two outbound access-gates being insufficient during any minute interval using the `ppois()` function.
 Recall that the station is considering installing _two_ outbound access-gates and each gate can process approximately _two_ passengers per minute.
+Insufficient means that the number of passengers arriving during the minute will be more than the access gates can process.
 For now we will ignore the knock-on effect that insufficient or excess resources during a time-interval will have on the following time-interval.

 The data that we will use to estimate the key parameters are available in the `gauArrive` dataframe.
 The number of customers that arrived within each minute interval has been pre-calculated and is available as the `nArrivePerMin` object.